Assistant, Associate or Full Professor in Bioinformatics

 - Biostatistical Consultant III

-- Scientific Programmer III - with team leadership experience
+- Computer Scientist - with team leadership experience

 UT Southwestern Medical Center and the Lyda Hill Department of Bioinformatics are committed to an educational and working environment that provides equal opportunity to all members of the University community.
 In accordance with federal and state law, the University prohibits unlawful discrimination, including harassment, on the basis of: race; color; religion; national origin; gender, including sexual harassment; age; disability; citizenship; and veteran status.
 In addition, it is UT Southwestern policy to prohibit discrimination on the basis of sexual orientation, gender identity, or gender expression.